newrelic/newrelic-ios-agent-spm/README.md

    ```
    To ensure proper instrumentation, you must call the agent on the first line of `didFinishLaunchingWithOptions()`, and run the agent on the main thread.
 Starting the call later, on a background thread, or asynchronously can cause unexpected or unstable behavior.

 5. Add a build script to your target's **Build Phases**.
 Ensure the new build script is the very last build script.
-Then paste the following, replacing `APP_TOKEN` with your [application token](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile/maintenance/viewing-your-application-token):
+Then paste the following snippet, replacing `APP_TOKEN` with your [application token](/docs/mobile-apps/viewing-your-application-token):

-    - iOS Agent 7.4.0+:
+    - Use this line as your run script on **iOS Agent 7.4.0+**:
+Depending on your agent version add the code block below.

    ```
    "${BUILD_DIR%/Build/*}/SourcePackages/artifacts/newrelic-ios-agent-spm/NewRelic.xcframework/Resources/run-symbol-tool" "APP_TOKEN"
    ```
-    - iOS Agent 7.3.8 or before:
+    - For **iOS Agent 7.3.8** or before you must use the following 6 line script:
     ```
    SCRIPT=`/usr/bin/find "${SRCROOT}" -name newrelic_postbuild.sh | head -n 1`